Start: Capileira Finish: Bérchules

 With a welcoming atmosphere and friendly staff, this family-run hotel provides guests with an excellent base in the heart of Granada's Alpujarras.

 Comfortable, welcoming rooms drenched in natural light are decorated in traditional Alpujarran style.
-The ideal place to rest and relax after a day of walking.
+The great highlight is their nice swimming pool, ideal to rest and relax after a day of walking.
 The hotel restaurant serves typical regional dishes and tasty specialities of the Mediterranean diet.

 Small family-run establishment situated just outside Bérchules, surrounded by stunning mountains and landscapes of great natural beauty.
 Traditional home cooking featuring regional specialities.